journeyman electrician practice test

 How to Prepare for the Journeyman Electrician Exam

-Over half of first-time test takers fail the journeyman electrician exam.
-That statistic alone should tell you one thing — this test is not easy, and underestimating it is a mistake.
+That should tell you one thing: this test is not easy, and underestimating it is one of the biggest mistakes you can make.

 failed journeyman exam